corecommit/Kod/README.md

 ## How solve verification works

-When you run code, Pyre captures stdout and checks it against the expected output for the current project.
+When you run code, Stdin captures stdout and checks it against the expected output for the current project.

 For problems with fixed output (no `input()`), it does a structural match — whitespace-normalised, with float tolerance.

-For problems where output depends on what the user types, Pyre distinguishes two cases:
+For problems where output depends on what the user types, Stdin distinguishes two cases:

 **Labelled output** (e.g. `Sum: 15.0`, `Diff: 5.0`) — The solution is silently re-run with the example's inputs to generate a reference.
 Your output is then compared label-by-label: the text labels must match exactly, but the numeric values are accepted regardless of what you typed in.
 This means entering `1` and `2` instead of the example's `10` and `5` still marks the problem solved, as long as your code prints the right labels.

 **Plain output** (e.g. a reversed string, odd/even) — Your output is matched directly against the example.
-If it doesn't match (because you typed a different input), Pyre falls back to checking that your output has the same number of lines as expected and is non-empty — accepting it as correct if the structure is right.
+If it doesn't match (because you typed a different input), Stdin falls back to checking that your output has the same number of lines as expected and is non-empty — accepting it as correct if the structure is right.

 ---